rhaulcy/wtp-eecs-2018/pset6/README.md

 Add  a  method  to `NewClass` called `find_average()` that  finds  and `returns` the  average  of  the  list.
 The only  parameter  for  this  method  is `self`.
 Test  it  before  moving  on.

 Add  a  method  to `NewClass` called `find_min()` that  finds  and  returns  the  minimum  of  the  parameters.
 The  only  parameter  for  this  method  is `self`.
+Don't use the built-in function min().
+Write your own function.
 Test  it  before  moving  on.

 Add  a  method  to `NewClass` called `find_max()` that  finds  and  returns  the  maximum  of  the  parameters.
 The  only  parameter  for  this  method  is `self`.
+Don't use the built-in function max().
+Write your own function.
 Test  it.

 When  you’re  done,  you  should  have  a  new  class, `NewClass`. **UNDER** your  class  description,  you  should have  several  lines.
 The  first  should  create  your `new_object`.
 The  others  should  call  the  various  methods (**print_params()**, **find_average()**, **find_min()**, **find_max()**)  and  print  them  out.